asgiraldoc/Maximum-Likelihood-assignment---Evolutionary-Genetics-and-Phylogenetics/README.md

     <tr><td><i>Monkeypox</i></td><td>NC_063383</td></tr>
 </table>

-<p>After downloading these genomes, we extracted 53 proteins across all species, creating individual protein alignments with MAFFT and a concatenated alignment for IQ-TREE analyses.</p>
+<p>After downloading these proteomes from NCBI public database, we identified and extracted 53 complete single-copy proteins that were present in all species using OrthoFinder2.
+We then created individual protein alignments with MAFFT and a concatenated alignment for IQ-TREE analyses.</p>

+<h3>Identification and Extraction of Single-Copy Orthologous Proteins</h3>
+Explanation: This command runs OrthoFinder on protein sequences in the seqs/ folder and saves the output in a folder named results.
+<li> -f seqs/: Specifies the input folder with proteome sequences. </li>
+<li> -o results: Sets the output folder to results.</li>

+<pre><code>iqtree -s concatenated_proteins.phy -p proteins_partitions.nex -m MFP -B 1000</code></pre>

+<pre><code>iqtree -s concatenated_proteins.phy -p proteins_partitions.nex -m MFP -B 1000</code></pre>

 <h2>2.
 Diversity of Substitution Models and Choosing the Optimal Model</h2>